KubeRocketCI/docs/docs/quick-start/platform-installation.md

     kubectl create token edp-admin -n krci
     ```

-6. In the login menu, paste the generated token in the **ID token** field and click the **SIGN IN** button.
+6. In the login menu, paste the generated token in the **Access token** field and click the **Sign in** button.

-7. Upon logging in, open the account settings by clicking the **⋮** top right corner of the UI and selecting your account:
+7. Upon logging in, open the namespaces window by clicking the **Manage Namespaces** button in the top right corner of the UI:

     ![Specify namespaces](../assets/quick-start/edp_portal_ui.png "Specify namespaces")

-8. Ensure the `krci` namespace is specified in the **cluster** tab of the account settings.
+8. Ensure the `krci` namespace is specified in both default and allowed namespaces.
 If not, define them manually:

     * Default namespace: `krci`
     * Allowed namespaces: `krci`